trilogy-group/cloudfix-linter/Docs/CDK.md

 # Cloudfix-linter CDK

 ## Command summary
-Use the command `cloudfix-linter tf`
+Use the command `cloudfix-linter cdk`
 ```
 This tool brings Cloudfix recommendations for your CDK project to your terminal